Water Chemistry Water Chemistry — Do You Need to Shock Pool After Filling? Complete Guide

 Well water often requires different treatment than municipal water supplies.
 Well water may contain metals like iron or copper that can cause staining or discoloration when chlorinated.
 If you're using well water, consider testing for metals and treating with a metal sequestrant before adding any chlorine-based chemicals.

-Municipal water typically contains chloramines rather than free chlorine, which means your initial chlorine demand might be higher as you break down these combined chlorines and establish a proper free chlorine residual.
+Some municipal water is treated with chloramines rather than free chlorine; if yours is, it means your initial chlorine demand might be higher as you break down these combined chlorines and establish a proper free chlorine residual.

 Avoiding Common Fresh Fill Mistakes